dnesteryuk/site_prism.vcr/README.md

 The purpose of this gem is to give an easy way for integrating [SitePrism](https://github.com/natritmeyer/site_prism) (it is Page Object Model DSL for Capybara) and [VCR](https://github.com/vcr/vcr) (it is a powerful tool for recording and stubbing HTTP interactions).

 Such integration allows you to write acceptance tests more easily since you receive handy tool for managing VCR cassettes.
 Those cassettes can be easily linked with SitePrism elements (in fact, Capybara elements since SitePrism doesn't have own elements).
-Afterwards those linked cassettes can be used for stubbing external API responses while clicking on an element that cassettes are defined for.
+Afterwards those linked cassettes can be used for stubbing external API responses while doing actions (click, change etc) over an element that cassettes are defined for.

 ## Features

   * Links VCR cassettes with SitePrism elements.
   * Links VCR cassettes with SitePrism pages.
-  * Applies VCR cassettes on a click event.
-  * Applies VCR cassettes on any custom event.
+  * Applies VCR cassettes on any event (click, change, blur etc).
   * Applies VCR cassettes on page loading.
-  * Defines a waiter which will be used for waiting until an expected element is on a page or until an expected element has disappeared from a page (It is very helpful when a few external API requests are being executed after doing some event).
+  * Defines a waiter which will be used for waiting until an expected element is on a page or until an expected element has disappeared from a page (It is very helpful when a few external API requests are being executed after raising an event).
   * Allows to redefine default VCR cassettes (cassettes which were specified while describing a SitePrism element or a SitePrism page).
   * Allows to redefine a default waiter (a waiter which was specified while describing a SitePrism element or a SitePrism page).